Notes to the Consolidated Financial Statements

 The consolidated financial statements include Geberit AG and all companies under its control (“the Group” or “Geberit”).
 The Group eliminates all intra-group transactions as part of the Group consolidation process.
-Companies are fully consolidated from the date on which control is transferred to the Group.
-They are deconsolidated from the date on which control ceases.
+A company is consolidated for the first time or deconsolidated from the date on which the Group exercises or loses control over the company.

 The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (“IFRS”).